-Knowing your soil type, delicately working the ground, associating plants and protecting them without using fertilizer or pesticides, all this will lead to a healthy organic garden.
+Knowing your soil type, delicately working the ground, associating plants and protecting them without using fertilizer or pesticides, all these tips will lead to healthy organic soil.

 Feed the soil instead of feeding plants